Last Updated: June 22, 2026

 The National Retail Federation found that the top destinations for K–12 back-to-school shopping include online (55%), department stores (48%), discount stores (47%), and clothing stores (41%).
 Among college shoppers, online shopping (48%) leads the way, followed by discount stores (36%) and department stores (35%).

-Income is also shaping where families shop.
+NRF found that income is also shaping where families shop.
 Households earning less than $75K are nearly twice as likely to shop exclusively in-store (30%) compared to higher-income households (17%), while those earning $75K or more are almost twice as likely to shop exclusively online.
-For all income levels, discount retailers and major sales events like Prime Day and Target Circle Week continue to be popular opportunities to stretch budgets.
+For all income levels, discount retailers and major sales events like Prime Day and Target Circle Week remain popular ways to stretch budgets.

-Shoppers are also embracing new tools and behaviors: 1 in 5 parents now use AI to help find online deals, a sign that digital discovery is rapidly evolving.
+Shoppers are also embracing new tools and behaviors: AI-assisted shopping continues to grow, with 21% of 2026 back-to-school shoppers saying they plan to use AI tools or chat assistants to research products, while 27% plan to use review summaries or comparison tools.
 Meanwhile, families concerned about inflation are spreading out their budgets, reusing supplies, and buying only what’s on sale.
 NRF reports that nearly half of shoppers are waiting for the best deals, and over a third are shopping earlier than last year out of fear that prices will rise.

 The takeaway?
 Whether online or in-store, value is the driving force, and shoppers are using every tool and tactic available to make it work.